Ronnie Duman: Indianapolis 500 career

 After passing his rookie test in 1961, Duman made an attempt to qualify with the Ray Brady Special but the run was incomplete.
 In 1962, he qualified the Stearly Motor Freight Special, but was bumped and wound up as the second alternate.
 In 1963, he was entered in the Federal Engineering Special, but crashed during practice.

 Duman finally qualified for the Indianapolis 500 in 1964.
 Driving a sponsor-less pink and black Trevis-built Watson/Offy entered by Nick Fulbright and Dave Paul.
 It was the same car driven by Allen Crowe in the 1963 race.
 Duman qualified 16th on pole day, but ended up the 32nd-overall fastest qualifier.
 He narrowly held on to make the lineup on bump day, as the second-slowest car in the field.
 The team received sponsorship from the Clean Wear Service Company - a local laundry service that was frequented by the drivers and crews during the month of May - just prior to the race.

 Duman was involved in the fiery crash that took the lives of Dave MacDonald and Eddie Sachs.
 The accident happened in front of Duman, and as he approached the crash scene, he attempted to miss both Sachs and MacDonald.
 However, in the fiery melee, the Novi of Bobby Unser knocked Duman's car from behind, and sent the car spinning to the inside wall.
 The car erupted in flames, but not before Duman was able to climb out and escape to the grass infield.
 Duman was hospitalized with second and third degree burns, and missed over two months of racing while he recuperated.

 After recovering from his injuries, Duman qualified for the 1965 race in the Travelon Trailer Special.
 He ran as high as 12th before dropping out.
 In 1966 race, he started last (33rd) and became involved in the opening lap crash, finishing last.
 In 1967 race, he finished 23rd driving the REV 500 Special for J. C. Agajanian.

 Duman's final Indy 500 start came in 1968 race.
 On the final turn of the final lap, Duman's engine blew coming out of turn four, and he coasted across the finish line to finish 6th.
 The 1968 race would be his best result at Indianapolis, as just over a one-week later, Duman was killed in a crash at Milwaukee.

+His son Rick is a championship-winning mechanic who won the 2005 Clint Brawner Award at the Indianapolis 500, currently owning Turn 4 Restorations that restores vintage Indy cars.